weizman/temp-website/page-what-is-a-realm-in-js.md

 </html>
 ```

-Than there are two different realms - the top main realm, and the new realm within the iframe, so that:
+Then there are two different realms - the top main realm, and the new realm within the iframe, so that:

 ```javascript
 const ifr = document.body.appendChild(document.createElement('iframe')).contentWindow;
 ```

-1. Each realm has its own unique identity with a unique global object and a global execution environment:
+Each realm has its own unique identity with a unique global object and a global execution environment:

 ```javascript
 window === ifr.contentWindow // false
 ```

-2. Each realm has its own set of intrinsic objects and platform based APIs:
+And each realm has its own set of intrinsic objects and platform based APIs:

 ```javascript
 window.fetch === ifr.contentWindow.fetch // false